CS 289 Communication Complexity

 carefully filled in.
 Every student should expect to

-size.
-Preparing the scribe notes will help you
+submit your scribe notes.
+Preparing the scribe notes

-internalize the material at a new level.
-Your scribe
+will help you internalize the material at a new level,

 notes in LaTeX using the instructions and template

-below.
-The scribe notes are due one week after the
+More precisely, the scribe notes are due at 2pm the

-bibliography file, as well as figure files if any).
+files (.tex and .bib, as well as figure files

 - Problem sets, 60%